1 9 5 2 – 1 9 6 1 (UK)

 The serial was one of the first successes from the fledgeling BBC Children’s Department at the tiny Lime Grove studios.

 Bunter was also popular with adults – in fact, the show used to go out live twice every Friday – at 5.25 pm for children and two hours later for their parents.

-Written by Frank Richards (real name Charles Hamilton) and based on his books, Bunter came to television in 1952 and ran (or rather, waddled) intermittently for ten years.
+Written by a scholarly man named Frank Richards (real name Charles Hamilton) who produced a great flow of school stories in the early years of the century, published in weekly magazines like The Magnet, Bunter came to television in 1952 and ran (or rather, waddled) intermittently for ten years.